 Parc is a special place - partially because we think it’s slowly fused into Rittenhouse Square’s permanent architecture, and also because you can pull it out of your back pocket for pretty much any situation.
-It’s a classic French bistro with a classic French bistro menu (think steak tartare and duck l’orange), and while none of their food comes with table-side magic tricks, everything is fresh and delicious.
+It’s a classic French bistro with a classic French bistro menu (think steak tartare and duck l’orange), and while none of their food comes with table-side magic tricks, everything is delicious.
 They also have some of the best sidewalk seating in the city, so if you’re in the mood to watch people walking their dogs who look just like them, this is the place to be.

-Hungry Pigeon is an all-day cafe that has more Feel Good Factor than most other places in the city combined.
+Fitz And Starts is an all-day cafe that has more Feel Good Factor than most other places in the city combined.
 It also has enough hanging plants to make you consider becoming a full-time plant parent, and the only communal tables you’ll ever enjoy.
 They do breakfast, lunch, and dinner, and it all tastes like something your friend who is a really good cook would make.
 It’s also one of the few places in the city that you can go to for a cup of coffee and some pancakes in the morning, and then come back for dinner that night and not feel like people are going to look at you weird for it.